EXPRESSCLUSTER/Vagrant/doc/HowToUse_with_Qemu.md

    $ cd vagrant-test
    ```

-1. Place Vagrantfile and EXPRESSCLUSTER files (rpm and license keys).
+1. Place Vagrantfile (copied from Vagrantfile/qemu) and EXPRESSCLUSTER files (rpm and license keys).
    ```
    $ mv /path/to/files .
    $ ls